 (#1067)(#1068)(#1691)The BSS Parameters Change Count subfield for the AP shall be carried in variant Multi-Link element.

-(#1069)provide in the Critical Update Flag subfield of the Capability Information field (9.4.1.4 (Capability Information field)) of the Beacon and Probe Response frames it transmits an indication of an update to the value carried in the BSS Parameters Change Count subfield of the MLD Parameters field in the Reduced Neighbor Report element for any AP affiliated with the same AP MLD as the AP or the value carried in the BSS Parameters Change Count subfield in variant Multi- Link elementSet the Critical Update Flag subfield of the Capability Information field to 1 in the Beacon frame(s) until and including the next DTIM Beacon frame on the link on which the AP is operat- ing if there is a change to a value carried in the BSS Parameters Change Count subfield of the MLD Parameters field in the Reduced Neighbor Report element for any AP in the same AP MLD as the AP or a value carried in the BSS Parameters Change Count subfield in variant Multi-Link element0.
+(#1069)provide in the Critical Update Flag subfield of the Capability Information field (9.4.1.4 (Capability Information field)) of the Beacon and Probe Response frames it transmits an indication of an update to the value carried in the BSS Parameters Change Count subfield of the MLD Parameters field in the Reduced Neighbor Report element for any AP affiliated with the same AP MLD as the AP or the value carried in the BSS Parameters Change Count subfield in variant Multi- Link element or if the AP is including elements listed in 35.3.10 (Channel switching, extended channel switching, and channel quieting) for the AP or for APs affiliated with the same AP MLD as the AP, or if the Critical Update Flag subfield of at least one of the Nontransmitted BSSID Capability element (if any) is set to 1

+Set the Critical Update Flag subfield of the Capability Information field to 1 in the Beacon frame(s) until and including the next DTIM Beacon frame on the link on which the AP is operat- ing if there is a change to a value carried in the BSS Parameters Change Count subfield of the MLD Parameters field in the Reduced Neighbor Report element for any AP in the same AP MLD as the AP or a value carried in the BSS Parameters Change Count subfield in variant Multi-Link element or if the AP is including elements listed in 35.3.10 (Channel switching, extended channel switching, and channel quieting) for the AP or for APs affiliated with the same AP MLD as the AP

+Set the Critical Update Flag subfield of the Capability Information field to 1 if the Critical Update Flag subfield of at least one of the Nontransmitted BSSID Capability element (if any) is set to 1.

 Otherwise set the Critical Update Flag subfield of the Capability Information field to 0.